koveyan/weather/README.md

 # weather
-This is on Django based weather reminder system
+This is one Django based weather reminder system